kubeshop/tracetest/docs/docs/cli/configuring-your-cli.md

 **How to Use**:

 Use the command below, substituting the following placeholders:
-- <your-tracetest-server-url> - the url to the running Tracetest server you wish to execute the test on.
+- <your-tracetest-server-url> - The URL to the running Tracetest server you wish to execute the test on.
 Example: http://localhost:11633/

 - <file-path> - the path to the saved Tracetest test.
 Example: ./mytest.yaml

 ```sh